AnodeDev/oxide/README.md

 For UI I want to use [ratatui](https://github.com/ratatui/ratatui), since it makes it really easy to make cool UI systems for floating windows and such.

+## Current Status

+I'm currently working on implementing syntax highlighting as well as a better way to render text in general, as well as the markup language for this editor, [redox](https://github.com/AnodeDev/redox), which will be one method of configuring the editor.
+The markup language is of course inspired by Emacs' Org Mode

 ## Roadmap

 - [x] Make the basic editor with buffer system :)